Scalable Policy Maximization Under Network Interference: INTRODUCTION

-The causal inference (CI) literature has studied interference on networks with particular emphasis on devising assumptions that are both realistic and practical.
-However, this work is almost exclusively in the context of static experiments with a focus on identification and inference as opposed to dynamic decision making.
-Motivated by applications where networks are large and dynamic, we address the gap between the MAB and CI literature by devising a scalable MAB algorithm.
-Our key insight is that by adopting common assumptions \citep{sussman2017} about the additivity and symmetry of interference patterns, rewards form a system of $n$ linear equations, allowing for an efficient Thompson sampling algorithm capable of handling networks orders of magnitude larger than competing methods.
+The causal inference literature has studied interference on networks with particular emphasis on specifying assumptions that are both realistic and practical.
+However, this work is almost exclusively in the context of static experimentation with a focus on identification and inference as opposed to dynamic decision making.
+Motivated by applications where networks are large and dynamic, we address the gap between the MAB and causal inference literature by devising a scalable MAB algorithm.
+Our key insight is that by adopting common assumptions \citep{manski2013} about the additivity and symmetry of interference patterns, rewards form a system of $n$ linear equations, allowing for an efficient Thompson sampling algorithm capable of handling networks that are orders of magnitude larger than competing methods.

-\textbf{Contributions.} \begin{enumerate} \item \textbf{Linear reformulation.} We show that under a wide class of weak assumptions, the vector of node-level rewards satisfies $\mbf{r}=\mbf{X}\boldsymbol{\theta} + \boldsymbol{\epsilon}$, where $\mbf{X}$ depends on both the choice of treatment vector $\mbf{Z}\in\{0,1\}^n$ and the network structure. \item \textbf{Algorithm.} We create a Thompson sampling algorithm that simultaneously learns the parameters $\boldsymbol{\theta}$ while maximizing rewards with respect to the treatment vector $\mbf{Z}$. \item \textbf{Theoretical guarantees}.
-We prove a Bayesian regret bound of $O\left(D\sqrt{nT}\log(nT)\right)$ for our method, where $D$ is the dimension of the unknown parameter vector defining the linear equation for $\mbf{r}$. \item \textbf{Empirical validation.} We demonstrate low regret for large networks with a variety of structures that no other existing bandit algorithms can solve. \end{enumerate}
+Our contributions are as follows: we show that under common interference assumptions, the vector of node-level rewards becomes linear in a parameter vector $\boldsymbol{\theta}$.
+Within a broad class of reward function formulations, $\boldsymbol{\theta}$ is low-dimensional, enabling a scalable Thompson sampling algorithm that maximizes cumulative rewards.
+Our framework allows for both nodes and edges to be sampled at each time period, resolving potential contradictions in previous works that require both temporal independence and a fixed population of nodes.
+We prove both upper and lower bounds on regret, showing our algorithm is near-optimal.
+Finally, to underscore the flexible nature of our framework, we provide empirical results under a variety of reward functions and network specifications.